 - Carry out routine cleaning and maintenance of sequencers and tools within the sequencing facility.

-- Other duties as assigned by the DNA Sequencing Section Leader.
+- Other duties as assigned by the Sequencing Section Leader.

 - Standardization of the existing experimental protocols for the team.